spine-tools/Spine-Toolbox/docs/source/data_store_form/viewing_data.rst

 Additionally, you can type in the search bar at the top of the menu to filter the list of items.
 To remove the current filter, select **Remove filters**.

-To filter a *Stacked table* according to a selection of items, right-click on the selection to show the context menu, and then select **Filter by** or **Filter excluding**.
+To filter a *Stacked table* according to a selection of items in the table itself, right-click on the selection to show the context menu, and then select **Filter by** or **Filter excluding**.
 To remove these filters, select **Remove filters** from the header menus of the filtered columns.